 - 51. ROWD includes the Construction Quality Assurance Plan (CQA) for the pit bottom/LU-1 cover grading and cover construction.
 The plan was prepared by a California-registered civil engineer in accordance with 27 CCR 20324.
 As specified in Requirements Time Schedule I.2, construction quality certification report signed by a registered civil engineer or certified engineering geologist shall be submitted to the RWQCB for review and approval 60 days after the completed construction.
+Following pit closure, the report was submitted on 11 August 2022 and received concurrence on 8 November 2022.
 Prior to the accumulation of water in the pit/LU-1 beyond the existing sump, the Discharger shall submit water management system plan for review and approval.
-See Requirements Section E.2. and Time Schedule I.3. - 52.
+See Requirements Section E.2. and Time Schedule I.3.
+The plan was submitted on 11 August 2022 and received concurrence on 17 January 2023. - 52.
 ROWD includes pit/LU-1 post-closure maintenance plan listing responsibilities, resources, and inspection frequency.
 With respect to WMU/MUs on the site, based on completed analyses and current site observations, it is anticipated that only minimal maintenance and inspection will be necessary during Closure/Post Closure and reclamation periods.
 The ROWD does not include post-closure cost estimates.
 This Order requires submittal of Final Post-closure Monitoring and Maintenance plan for LU-1 including post-closure cost estimates and financial assurance mechanism update as specified in Requirements Section F and Time Schedule I.5.
 The Discharger currently maintains Letter of Credit in the amount of \$211,410. - 53.
 Evaporation/infiltration ponds, stormwater conveyance systems, and retention ponds will remain in service and will require regular inspection and maintenance which shall be described in the final post-closure plan and included in post-closure cost and financial assurance estimates required by this order (see Requirements Time Schedule I.4 and I.5).